accellera-official/cci/msvc10/cci/README.txt

            (later than 10.0/2010).

-How to build the three PoC libraries
+How to build the two PoC libraries
 ------------------------------------

   0. Upgrade the MSVC solution/projects, for newer MSVC versions (optional)